 You can get a mortgage direct from a lender including banks, building societies and specialist mortgage lenders, or you can access these using a mortgage broker.
 Your mortgage broker will need to hold a professional qualification in mortgage advice – look for letters after their name including CeMAP and CertCii(MP).

 Since April 2014 all mortgage arrangement has been conducted on an ‘advised only’ basis, with a few small exceptions.
 The industry Regulator is considering easing this requirement in come cases, but that will be some way off.
 A mortgage broker will advise and guide you and also make a specific recommendation.
-They will also have access to thousands of different schemes.
+They will also have access to hundreds or thousands of different schemes.

 Regulation of mortgages